menqiwei/Portfolio/README.md

 # 👨‍💻 Qiwei's Data Science Portfolio

-Welcome!
-This is a curated collection of my data science projects, highlighting my skills in analytics, machine learning, and educational data science.
-Each project focuses on solving real-world problems using data.
+This Portfolio is a compilation of all the Data Science and Data Analysis projects I have done for academic, self-learning and hobby purposes.
+This portfolio also contains my Achievements, skills, and certificates.
+It is updated on the regular basis.

+Email: men.25@osu.edu
+LinkedIn: linkedin.com/in/qiwei-men-012a341a7

 ---